 - 1/4 cup water + more as needed

 - 1 – 2 tablespoons apple cider vinegar, to taste

-- 1 – 2 tablespoons fresh ginger, chopped
+- 1 inch knob fresh ginger, chopped or grated

-For the dressing, place all ingredients into food processor/blender and process until creamy, about 3 – 5 minutes depending on your equipment.
+Orange-Ginger Dressing: Place all ingredients into food processor/blender and process until creamy.
 For a thinner dressing add 1 tablespoon water at a time until desired consistency.
+Taste for flavor, add the other half of the garlic clove if needed.
 Makes about 3/4 cup.
-Store leftovers in airtight container in refrigerator for up to a week.
+Store leftovers in an airtight container in the refrigerator for up to 5 – 6 days.

-Serve individual salads with 1/3 of the leafy greens, 1/3 cup of cooked quinoa, 1 tablespoons pomegranate seeds and slices of 1 tangerine.
+Salad: Peel the oranges, and slice width wise into 1/4 inch slices, or simply break them up into wedges.
+Serve individual salads with 1/3 of the leafy greens, 1/3 cup of cooked quinoa, 1 tablespoons pomegranate seeds, 1 teaspoon red onion, slices of 1 tangerine and chopped mint.
 Add a helping of dressing over top, mix together and enjoy!

-For a simple single serving dressing, use the juice of two squeezed oranges and add a tablespoons of fresh minced ginger, mix and top on your salad.
+For a simple single serving dressing, use the juice of two squeezed oranges and add a tablespoon of fresh minced ginger, mix and top on your salad.

 - Soak in cool water for 2 – 3 hours, drain well.